bvdh/smart-multi-auth/input/pagecontent/solution-dual-smart-launch.md

 4. **Token Issuance**: Each system issues distinct access tokens for their respective resources
 5. **Identifier Management**: Systems coordinate different patient identifiers across EHR and imaging contexts

+## Prerequisites

+Prior to the technical flow the following will be done out-of-band:
+- The application is registered with the EHR.
+- The endpoint for the imaging system is configured in the EHR.
+- The EHR is configured to let the imaging system retrieve information about the application.
+- The imaging system determined an ID type in the EHR that it can use to uniquely identify a patient in the imaging system.

 ## Technical Flow

 ### Phase 1: Endpoint Discovery